Ascanius/DocumentCreator/pull_request_template.md

 Explain the details for making this change!
 What existing problems are solved!

 **Code formatting**
-All Pull requests without a proper code formatting wil be rejected!
-Please follow the python Style Guide!
+All RP without a proper code formatting wil be rejected!
+Please follow the Python Style Guide!

 **Test plan (required)**